Boulder County government offices closed Tuesday, Dec. 24 (at noon), and Wednesday, Dec. 25, for the Christmas holiday.

 Know Your Voting Rights

-Our team is committed to proactively affirming every eligible voter’s right to vote and to fostering a voting experience that is inclusive and celebrates voters of all backgrounds.
-Please share this page with individuals, non-profits, and groups that serve historically excluded identities so that every eligible voter has what they need to participate this fall.
-And never hesitate to reach out with any questions.
-We are here to help and support you!
+We believe that every eligible voter has the right to vote, and we work to create a voting experience that is inclusive and welcoming.
+Please share this page with individuals, non-profits, and groups that support communities that have been historically underrepresented.
+It’s important that every eligible voter has what they need to participate in the election this fall.

 You are eligible to vote in Colorado if you: